 However, getting to simplicity isn’t always a simple process.
 It’s a journey, not a destination, and it can often be a journey of two steps forward, and one backward.

 How to Simplfy Your Life

 If you’re interested in simplifying your life, this is a great starter’s guide.

 For the cynics who say that the list below is too long, there are really only two steps to simplifying:

 - Eliminate everything else.

 Of course, that’s not terribly useful unless you can see how to apply that to different areas of your life, so I present to you the Long List.

-There can be no step-by-step guide to simplifying your life, but I’ve compiled an incomplete list of ideas that should help anyone trying to find the simple life.
+There can be no all-inclusive step-by-step guide to simplify your life, but I’ve compiled an incomplete list of ideas that should help anyone trying to find the simple life.
 Not every tip will work for you — choose the ones that appeal and apply to your life.

 One important note: this list will be criticized for being too complicated, especially as it provides a bunch of links.
 Don’t stress out about all of that.
 Just choose one at a time, and focus on that.
 When you’re done with that, focus on the next thing.

 1. Make a List of Your Top 4-5 Most Important Things